The MSI B250M Mortar Arctic is compatible with Intel processors with the LGA 1151 socket.

 The MSI B250M Mortar Arctic uses the Intel LGA 1151 CPU socket.
 Any compatible Intel CPU will have the same socket entry.
 It uses the DDR4 memory type, with maximum speeds of up to 2400 MHz, and 0 DDR4 slots allowing for a maximum total of 64 GB RAM.

-Released on 27 Apr 2017, the MSI B250M Mortar Arctic is under a year old, meaning it should be based on recent technologies and manufacturer support should almost certainly still be available.
+Released on 27 Apr 2017, the MSI B250M Mortar Arctic is over 1 year old, meaning while it is probably beginning to look old compared to newer motherboards, manufacturer support should still be readily available.

 The Micro-ATX MSI B250M Mortar Arctic should fit into all ATX cases, but its smaller size allows you to downsize your system build as a whole.
 Its size comes at the cost of features, so there are likely to be far fewer connections and expansion options available than in a larger motherboard.